x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### Function Arguments and Parameters

-JavaScript do not do any type checking, it even do not check the number of arguments being passed.
+JavaScript do not do any type checking, it even does not check the number of arguments being passed.

 #### Optional Parameters
-When a function is invoked with fewer arguments thn delcared parameters, the additional parameters are set to `undefined`.
-To set default values to omitted parameters, we need to do it exliciptly:
+When a function is invoked with fewer arguments than declared parameters, the additional parameters are set to `undefined`.
+To set default values to omitted parameters, we need to do it explicitly:
 ```js
 function f(x, /* optional */ y){
     if (y === undefined) y = 0;